tinnguruma/Nko-dice.64/README.md

 You can throw five dices in this game.

-All surfaces are written word.
+All surfaces are written letter.

 And you make something with things you made.